What to Wear

 Late Seating Policy

-Venice Symphony Orchestra concerts begin promptly at the announced starting time.
+The Venice Symphony concerts begin promptly at the announced starting time.
 We recommend arriving 30 minutes prior to the concert start time in order to park and find your seat before the concert begins.
 Even better, plan to attend our Meet the Maestro and Guests pre-concert talks sponsored by Bank of America.
-They begin at 2:15 pm before the afternoon concert and 6:15 pm before the evening performance and are free to the public.
+They begin at 2:30 pm before the afternoon concert and 6:30 pm before the evening performance and are free to the public.
 If you are unexpectedly delayed, in deference to our artists and the audience, late seating will take place during the first appropriate pause in the program.
 Reserved seats are not guaranteed after the performance starts.
-Latecomers may be seated in the back of the hall.
+Latecomers may be seated in the back of the hall until intermission.

-Patrons who leave the hall before or during a piece, may not be reseated until after that piece is over.
 We ask that you remain in your seat until the concert has concluded, but we know you won’t want to miss a moment of your concert!
+And who knows, you might be rewarded with an encore!

 No food or beverages are allowed in the concert performance hall.
 Water is available by donation at The Friends of The Venice Symphony information table before the concert and at intermission.